INTEL

 Electronics ArtShot LDC-F20, LDC-F25 - 1997.
 Shown

 at Comdex Fall '97.
+Not marketed.
 1/4-inch 640 x 480 pixel CCD.
 F/2.4

 lens.